ajorgensen/go-ternary/README.md

 # Ternary

 The ternary operator has been excluded from the go language syntax.
-The [official](http://golang.org/doc/faq#Does_Go_have_a_ternary_form) documentation recommends using the long form if statement instead but somtimes 5 lines is just to many.
+The [official](http://golang.org/doc/faq#Does_Go_have_a_ternary_form) documentation recommends using the long form if statement instead but somtimes 5 lines is just too many.
 This library allows you to write simple ternary statements to replace larger if statements.

 ```go
 if expr {